threalwinky/threalwinky.github.io/content/post/imaginary2025/index.md

 ![image](https://hackmd.io/_uploads/Bya5zz1jgx.png)

-The source is too long so I refer it here :
+The source is too long so I refer to it here :

 https://github.com/ImaginaryCTF/ImaginaryCTF-2025-Challenges/tree/main/Web/codenames-1/challenge

-First, we should look at what the web is.
-This is the website for guessing cells game.
+First, let’s look at what the website is.
+It is a game where players guess cells.

 ![image](https://hackmd.io/_uploads/rycAWjksxl.png)

-The lobby, there are 2 modes.
-Hard mode is that if you click on the opposite color then lose.
+In the lobby, there are two modes.
+In hard mode, if you click on the opposite color, you immediately lose.

 ![image](https://hackmd.io/_uploads/SyTgfjkoel.png)